feiyuw/feiyuw.github.io/_posts/2016-07-04-a-glance-of-web-ta.md

 ---
 I'm not sure how many people in the world are out of Internet.
 But Internet did great success in past 20 years, what ever the content and the technology.
 That is impossible for me to summarize the technologies used in the past 20 years, I can only list the technology I have used or heard, and the related test automation solutions to this technologies.

-It's a home work I got from one community of my company, great chanllenge but also a good chance to do a retrospective of myself.
+It's a home work I got from one community of my company, great challenge but also a good chance to do a retrospective of myself.

 ## A glance of web development technology